-Hedges provides shelter, muffles sound, divides the garden into ‘rooms’, makes a nice backdrop to the border and, most importantly, gives privacy.
-Using plants to create privacy is not only a friendly way to keep out prying eyes of passers-by, it also makes your garden space greener.
+Hedges provide shelter, muffles sound, divide the garden into ‘rooms’, make a nice backdrop to the border, and, most importantly, give privacy.
+Using plants to create privacy is not only a friendly way to keep out the prying eyes of passers-by, but it also makes your garden space greener.

 Cactus can be the perfect solution for hot, dry climates, and there’s nothing like the modern feel that a row of tall cacti provides, especially when used to enhance the architecture of a home.
 The prickly spines of cactus plants can keep curious critters out of your yard while also shielding the property from prying eyes.